oslabs-beta/anpan/README.md

 ```

 ### Connect to your Database
-Open a connection by requiring in createClient from Redis with the Redis cloud link, and using the connect method from Redis.
+Open a connection by requiring in createClient from Redis with the Redis cloud link found in your <a href="https://redis.com/">Redis dashboard</a>, and using the connect method from Redis.
 ```typescript
 const { createClient } = require('redis');